augustovictor/software-architecture-specialization/README.md

 At the core of a data centric architecture there are 2 types of components:
 - Central data: Used to store and serve data;
     - Database (Supports data integrity, backup and restoration)
-- Dat accessors: The components that connect to the central data component;
+- Data accessors: The components that connect to the central data component;

 #### Layered Systems